chris-martin/bricks/in/posts/2016-08-31-installing-nix/post.md

 nix-channel --update
 ```

-Again, replace `16.03` with the channel you're using.
+Again, replace `16.03` with the channel you’re using.

 ## 5. Play

-Run this to show that it's working!
+Run this to show that it’s working!

 ```bash
 nix-shell -p rogue --command rogue